top of page

 No More Ground Rent

-As freeholders we will no longer be required to pay ground rent, resulting in long-term cost savings.
+Those that participant and subsequently become freeholders we will no longer be required to pay ground rent, resulting in long-term cost savings.
 We are particularly vulnerable due to our ground rent potentially increasing every five years.

 Ability to Remortgage and Sell